The answer to “what is search intent?” can be distilled to one-word: WHY.

 The table below will give you a rough idea of which SERP features correspond to specific search intent.Using these SERP features can help you focus on search intent for your content.
 For instance, if you’re selling desk chairs, you can use Ahrefs to run a keyword search for “best desk chair,” and filter by “SERP feature includes shopping results” to see common queries used by people hoping to purchase the best desk chair.I recommend this comprehensive article about SERP features by SEMrush to learn more.

-Although the techniques we’ve outlined here are helpful ways to understand search intent, you’ll need to apply your own insights to sort through keywords with mixed search intents.
+Although the techniques we’ve outlined here are helpful for search intent analysis, you’ll need to apply your own insights to sort through keywords with mixed search intents.
 Mixed search intent is most common in results for brand searches.
 For instance, if you Google “iPhone,” you’re likely going to see search results that contain transactional, informational, navigational, and commercial investigation intent because searchers who use that query might be looking for reviews, historical information, a place to buy, or the Apple website.

 Understanding search intent will dictate the type of content you create.
 If the keyword has informational intent, you’ll write a blog post.
 If it has transactional intent, you’ll create a product page.